tehilabadi/DroneSimulation/README.md

 The project was rewritten by
-Ariel Yifee and
+-Ariel Yifee and
-Tehila Abadi
+-Tehila Abadi

 # our part:
 ## UI